 State officials on Monday, May 2, rolled out a timeline for the payments and said business owners could see credits for tax overpayments credited to them within 10 days.
-Lawmakers approved and the governor signed into law a $3.4 billion approving the payments last week.
+Lawmakers approved and the

 ST. PAUL — Front-line workers who remained on the job in person during the pandemic can expect to see hero checks arrive in their mailboxes in about 10 to 12 weeks, Minnesota leaders said Monday, May 2.